-“So give it some time,” stated an FBI agent colleague, “These things can take up to six months.”
+“So give it some time,” stated a former FBI agent colleague, “These things can take up to six months.”

 In the meantime, the literary agent from New York City has had the manuscript to mull over for about the same amount of time.
 My Social Media Adviser and friend, Con Sweeney, cautions me not to hurry the renowned agent, “It’s a very strange time in the world of publishing.
 Let’s be patient.”

 Which leaves me few options except to commence writing a third book, a book which is another memoir–this one about a young man’s “coming of age” and could easily begin as such, “A long time ago in a country far, far away…”

 If I thought the law enforcement memoir was challenging to write, this book will prove even more difficult.
 It’s been forty-two years since the twenty-four year old “me” boarded a flight to London with a final destination of Saudi Arabia.
-It would culminate in a five year journey profoundly altering the trajectory of my life.
+It would culminate in a six year journey profoundly altering the trajectory of my life.